-Globally, Financial Institutions depend on Information Technology (IT) to help them achieve their vision, and strategy.
-IT has transformed the ways Financial Institutions operate, their products and how they interact with customers.
+Globally, Banking Institutions depend on Information Technology (IT) to help them achieve their vision, and strategy.
+IT has transformed the ways Banking Institutions operate, their products and how they interact with customers.
 IT plays an important role in product innovation, gaining market advantage, operational efficiency and communicating in the global market place.
-Indeed, Information Technology is strategic for the continual existence and success of the Financial Services Industry in Nigeria.
+Indeed, Information Technology is strategic for the continual existence and success of the Banking Industry in Nigeria.

-Over the past 20 (twenty) years, there has been a consistent increase in IT investments by Nigerian Financial Services Institutions.
+Over the past 20 (twenty) years, there has been a consistent increase in IT investments by Nigerian Banking Institutions.
 The investments are driven by several factors, including evolving business needs and regulatory mandates.
 However, commensurate value is not realized from these investments due to:

-- Low level of organisational maturity in terms of processes and people - Lack of executive management commitment and support - Cultural resistance to (technology) change - Non-Standard systems and infrastructure - Low level of technology awareness - Cyber crime - Lack of qualified and skill personnel to run and manage IT resources - Inadequate research on market needs before investment in IT products
+- Low level of organizational maturity in terms of processes and people

+- Lack of executive management commitment and support

+- Cultural resistance to (technology) change

+- Non-Standard systems and infrastructure

+- Low level of technology awareness

+- Cyber crime

-To address these gaps and provide a framework and point of reference for the utilisation of Information Technology, the IT Standards Council of the Central Bank of Nigeria developed and published the IT Standards Blueprint for Nigerian Financial Services Institutions.
+To address this gap and provide a framework and point of reference for the utilisation of Information Technology the IT Standards Council of the Central, Bank of Nigeria developed and published the IT Standards Blueprint for Nigerian Banking Institutions.

-The IT Standards Blueprint was developed in 2010 and published in 2014, and has undergone minor updates in 2013, 2018 and 2021.
+The IT Standards Blueprint was developed in 2010 and published in 2014, after undergoing a minor update in 2013.

-It has been 11 years since the Blueprint was developed.
-Within this period a number of changes have occurred within the industry and the IT Standards space, necessitating the detailed review of the Blueprint.
+It has been 5 years since the Blueprint was developed.
+Within this period a number of changes have occurred within the industry and the IT Standards space necessitating the detailed review of the Blueprint.
 Some of these changes include:

-- Some Standards in the original Blueprint are outdated, withdrawn and superseded by new Standards. - Technology trends such as cloud computing, social media, mobility, managed services now have significant impact on the operation and products of Financial Services institutions. - Cybercrime is increasing in scope and sophistication
+- Some Standards in the original Blueprint are outdated, withdrawn and superseded by new Standards - Technology trends such as cloud computing, social media, mobility, managed services now have significant impact on the operation and products of Banking institutions

-Feedback form the industry revealed that a number of banks face a number of challenges in implementing the Standards Blueprint.
-Most banks had challenges in obtaining senior executive/leadership buy-in for the implementation of the Standards recommended in the Blueprint
+- Cybercrime is increasing in scope and sophistication - Feedback from the industry revealed that a number of banks face a number of challenges in implementing the Standards Blueprint.
+Most banks experience difficulty in obtaining senior executive buy-in for the implementation of the Standards recommended in the Blueprint

-Based on the reasons highlighted above, the IT Standards Blueprint was reviewed to align with the current realities within the IT sector in the Financial Services Industry.
+Based on the reasons highlighted above, the IT Standards Blueprint was reviewed to align with the current realities within the IT space in the Banking Industry.

-Hence, the IT Standards Council set up and mandated the IT Standards Review committee to revise the Blueprint.
+The IT Standards Council set up and mandated the IT Standards Review committee to revise the Blueprint.
 The following activities were carried out during the revision process:

-- Reviewed the current IT Standards Blueprint to identify gaps and opportunities for improvement - Reviewed outcome of IT Standards Baseline Assessment - Reviewed outcome of IT Standards Compliance Audit - Administered IT Standards Survey to Financial Institutions - Gathered feedback on current IT Standards Blueprint from the CIO workshop - Researched local and global current and emerging trends in IT for the FS industry and determined their relevance to current exercise
+- Reviewed the current IT Standards Blueprint to identify gaps and opportunities for improvement - Reviewed outcome of IT Standards Baseline Assessment - Administered IT Standards Survey to the banks - Gathered feedback on current IT Standards Blueprint from the CIO workshop - Researched local and global current and emerging trends in IT for the FS industry and determined their relevance to current exercise